5 Desk Stretches You Can Do Right Now to Relieve Lower Back Pain

 How often should I do these desk stretches throughout my workday?

-Set a timer for every 90 minutes and run through all five stretches.
-The complete routine takes less than 5 minutes, making it easy to fit into your work schedule.
-Consistent timing helps build the habit and prevents muscles from tightening up again between stretch sessions.
+I recommend setting a timer for every 90 minutes and running through all five stretches.
+The complete routine takes less than 5 minutes, so it fits easily into your work schedule.
+The consistent timing is what builds the habit and prevents your muscles from tightening up again between stretch sessions.

 Can I really do these stretches while wearing office clothes?

-Yes, all five stretches are designed to be done in regular office attire without getting on the floor or requiring excessive movement.
-The seated versions work perfectly in business clothes, and even the standing hip flexor stretch only requires a small step back that won't wrinkle your outfit.
+Yes, I designed this list specifically for regular office clothes.
+All five stretches work in business attire without getting on the floor or requiring excessive movement.
+Even the standing hip flexor stretch only needs a small step back that won’t wrinkle your outfit.

 Which of these stretches is most important if I only have time for one?